shivjeet1/auto-install/README.md

 ```
 #### NOTE: adduser can be only set to `y/n` indicating whether to add a normal user or not.
 If not willing to add user then leave `username` and `password` blank.

-- Do not forget to add root password
+- Do not forget to add root password in `config.json`

+- Next create a git tag
+`git tag autoins.lolconfig`
+`lolconfig` can be different in your case keep it as you like but do not change the `autoins.` part.

+- Now the

 - Simply add, commit and push to the repository.